-For more than 130 years - since its establishment in 1877 - The Westminster Kennel Club has given back to its local, national and international communities in many ways.
+For nearly 140 years - since its establishment in 1877 - The Westminster Kennel Club has given back to its local, national and international communities in many ways.
 With its annual all-breed dog show creating the platform, Westminster continually

 reaches its audience with significant and credible messages.

 - Celebration: promoting dog ownership by sharing life lessons that we learn from our dogs about unconditional love, loyalty, and living in the moment.
 For years, the world has known Westminster as the greatest dog show in the world.
 Its popular live telecast on USA Network in the last 20 years has allowed Westminster to become a celebration of the dogs in our lives.
 Emphasizing that these are real dogs and real people in a great family sport, we remind our viewers and fans that the real Best In Show dog is the dog sitting at home on the couch next to them.